 - Give something away for free

-A high converting webpage should have professional web design.
+A high converting webpage should have a professional web design.

 Every single page on your website that a customer may visit needs to have a goal.
 Without a goal, the chances of a conversion drop.
 There is no reason to have information on the web page without it serving a purpose.